 About Aimee Wehmeier

-Aimee Wehmeier is just the third executive director and CEO in Paraquad’s 46-year history.
+Aimee Wehmeier is just the third president and CEO in Paraquad’s 46-year history.
 She continues the agency’s excellent tradition of passionate leadership to promote opportunity and independence for people with disabilities.

 At Paraquad, Wehmeier directs eight main program areas and more than 100 employees.
 The agency, which is one of the first non-residential Centers for Independent Living (CIL) in the country, annually serves nearly 2,600 people with all types of disabilities.
 She is responsible for the strategic vision of the agency, as well as for increasing its profile and visibility.